nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

 **Example:** Capturing results on activities ranging from collaboration to observations, image generation to interpretation.

 In 2017, the Event Horizon Telescope targeted supermassive black holes with the largest apparent event horizons: M87, and Sgr A\* in the Galactic Center on four separate days.
 This distributed collaboration led to the multi-petabyte yield of data that allowed astronomers to unveil the first image of a black hole providing the strongest visual evidence of their existence.
-The [E HTC website](https://eventhorizontelescope.org/) provides information about research projects, scientific methods, instruments, press and media resources (such as blog posts, news articles and YouTube videos), as well as events, data, proposals and publications.
+The [EHTC website](https://eventhorizontelescope.org/) provides information about research projects, scientific methods, instruments, press and media resources (such as blog posts, news articles and YouTube videos), as well as events, data, proposals and publications.
 This project shows large-scale and high-impact work that applies open practices in making their results.
 Different kinds of outputs shared under this project can be mapped to different stages of the research process and the teams involved in creating them.

 ### Making Results and Crediting Contributors Fairly at Different Stages of Research